 I lived in the unit identified as 2910 Griffith Park Blvd. from Nov.
 2000 - Nov.
 2002 and took about a hundred photos.
 Here are a few of them.

-Editor's. note: This is 2910 Griffith Park Blvd., the unit David Lynch used for the exterior and some interior scenes of unit seventeen, Diane Selwyn's apartment.
+Editor's. note: This is 2910 Griffith Park Blvd., the unit David Lynch used for the exterior and interior scenes of unit seventeen, Diane Selwyn's apartment.
 For a Surrealist.org synopsis of the movie, click here.